ABcynatglobal/ChinaCars/README.md

 ### 1. Translation of Column Headers

-This script reads a CSV file, detects the language of the column headers, and translates non-English headers to English:
+This script reads a CSV file, detects the language of the column headers, and translates non-English headers to English and saves it as a new csv file:

 ```python
 import pandas as pd